Doaba: Sirowal

-Sirowal possesses the characteristics of the Bet area.
-The numerous hill streams coming down from Hoshiarpur district keep the soil moist all the year round.
+Sirowal is characteristic of the Bet area with numerous hill streams coming down from Hoshiarpur district keeping the soil moist year round.
 Some of these streams are silt laden and at first deposit fertile soil though their later deposits are more and more sandy.
 Due to the existence of these drainage channels patches and stratas of hard clay are also to be found.